 API proxy vs API gateway: What works for you?

 Looking to choose an API solution?
-Read our guide to help you decide between them.
+Read our expert guide to help you decide between an API proxy and API gateway.

 What is an API proxy?